 What’s In it for the Artists?

 As traveling musicians, we play in lots of different settings.
-One day it might be a coffee shop, another day a church, the next, a bar.
+One day it might be a coffee shop, another day a church, the next, a library.
 House concerts are special.
 We get to play for a listening audience.
 Whether that’s just a few folks or a packed room does not matter.
 It’s an opportunity to share songs with folks who listen.
+Since our songs tell stories, and we expand on the stories between songs, listening audiences are ideal for our kind of music.

-Artists also will sell CDs and any other merchandise they may have to offer.
-It’s a nice way to take home something to remember the evening by, and music to listen to later or give as a gift.
+Artists also sell albums and any other merchandise they may have to offer.
+It’s a nice way to take home something to remember the evening by, such as music to listen to later or give as a gift.

 Don’t I need experience to host a concert?